cms-opendata-workshop/workshop2023-post-lesson/index.md

 >
 > Welcome.
 In this lesson you will:
 > - Learn what Kubernetes is.
-> - Understand the basic way on how Kubernetes and Argo operate.
+> - Understand the basic way on how Kubernetes (often abbreviated as K8s) and a workflow orchestration tool such as Argo operate.
 > - Learn how to create a K8s cluster prepared for physics analysis.
 > - Learn to configure and run a simple Argo workflow.
 {: .objectives}